 Seasonal Flu Information

 Together, we can slow the spread of the seasonal flu.

 Because students live in close proximity to one another, the flu can spread rapidly throughout campus.
 Transmitted via droplets and small particles through coughs and sneezes, the flu can be stopped.
 Here’s how you can help stop the spread of flu and stay healthy through flu season:

 - Get a flu vaccine.
-Flu vaccines are available on campus at our Annual Flu Vaccine Blitz, as well as at UHS while supplies last.
+Flu vaccines are available on campus at our Annual Flu Vaccine Blitz, while supplies last.

 - Wash your hands.
 A lot.
 Frequent hand washing offers the best protection against influenza.
 Alcohol-based hand wipes or gel sanitizers help, too.

 - Avoid contact with sick people.